Mik-pe/TruckAR/README.md

 # TruckAR
-Exjobb made by Martin &amp; Mikael
+Master thesis made by Martin &amp; Mikael

+This project will cover some implementations of Augmented Reality in the realm of Warehouse trucks.